TerenceGrover/HSTW/README.md

 - [ ] Reinforcement of the backend
 - [ ] Updating the news sources
 - [ ] Better impartiality in news source and fine-tuning of the scraping algorithm
+- [ ] Development of the UI
+- [ ] Addition of Chart.js visualisation
 - [ ] Implementation of custom iPhone shortcuts for the visualization to be even faster and easier
 - [ ] Instagram story generator for particular news that need extra-sharing